Metallography: A look deep inside

 With the help of metallography, it is possible, among other things, to check the heat treatment process.
 Various factors can lead to faults while hardening and tempering steel components.
 Important influences are, for example, the furnace temperature, the holding time, the quenching speed and also the C level (carbon content) in the atmosphere of the hardening furnace.

 When analysing the martensite structure, which is intended, for instance, for screws in accordance with DIN EN ISO 898-1, it is possible to determine whether both transformations have taken place in the entire component.
 If complete austenitisation has not taken place, some of the original ferrite is still visible in the polished section.
-If quenching is too slow, other phases are formed in addition to martensite.
+If quenching is too slow, other phases form in addition to martensite.
 In both cases, the hardness of the component is reduced.
-If the C level in the atmosphere of the oven is incorrect, then the carbon content can change in the surface area of the components.
+If the C level in the atmosphere of the oven is incorrect, the carbon content can change in the surface area of the components.
 If the C level is too low, the carbon contained in the steel at the edges of the components diffuses into the atmosphere.
 This carbon-depleted area is referred to as decarburised and exhibits reduced strength and hardness.
 In a polished section, this is noticeable by a light-coloured seam at the edge of the component when etched with diluted alcoholic nitric acid.
 If the C level is too high, additional carbon from the furnace atmosphere diffuses into the component, a process known as carburisation.
 The increased carbon content in the surface area leads to a brittle layer, which has a negative effect on fatigue strength, among other things.
 The resulting dark outer area can be determined in a polished section.

 There is a whole range of other parameters that we can determine using metallography.
 We will be happy to advise you on which features are relevant for your products.